olya-kolesova/olya-kolesova/README.md

-I am currentluy learning Java, Spring boot and Hibernate.
-I have just finished my Web development course at La Wagon coding bootcamp in London.
+I have just finished my Web development course at La Wagon coding bootcamp in London, but keep learning.
 I want to create cool applications and be high-level specialist in demand 🧠.